KevinLin1078/Django-Project/README.md

 This is a customized reusable user model created using Django customizable manager and authentication backend

+## Basic Information
+### This user interface utilizes two types of authentication.
+1. JWT Authentication with RESTful API using access and refresh token
+2. HTTP Session Authentication

 ## Installation

 This application is created in Python 3.6 using Linux